Ramona's Cuisine

 If you do not like raw garlic, it is not an issue, use garlic butter or garlic-infused olive oil.

-I also alternate the herbs between Italian mixed herbs and the ones that I normally buy contain sesame seeds (delicious), thyme, rosemary or simple oregano or fresh parley crushed with garlic.
+With herbs: alternate the herbs between Italian mixed herbs and the ones that I normally buy contain sesame seeds (delicious), thyme, rosemary or simple oregano or fresh parley crushed with garlic.
 Oh!!

 Again, I’d always only choose organic potatoes because they do taste a lot better, they have a nicer texture (find non-organic ones a lot more watery) and if you ask me, the organic version is better in every way.
-This is a personal choice, opinion and opinion.
+This is a personal choice, opinion and option.
 I know many people don’t share these exact thoughts on organic produce but since I so strongly believe organic produce is better I somehow feel obliged I need to mention it.

 Tips